Floorp-Projects/Floorp/devtools/docs/user/performance/index.rst

 Performance
 ===========

-The documentation about the new performance took (also known as the Firefox Profiler) can be found on the `Firefox Profiler website
+The documentation about the new performance tool (also known as the Firefox Profiler) can be found on the `Firefox Profiler website
 <https://profiler.firefox.com/docs/>`_.